EASTWEST SPACES 2 – FULL SPECTRUM

 Spaces 2 is a VST convolution reverb plugin featuring a total of 1020 individual impulses comprising 55 unique location recordings and 372 instrument-specific banks (including all the original Spaces 1 presets).
-There is an RRP of $399USD to buy it outright though it looks to be on permanent sale at $299.
-You can sign up for the ComposerCloud and have it included in your monthly subscription from $24.99/month.
+There is an RRP of $399 USD to buy it outright (though it looks to be on permanent sale at $299).
+You can sign up for ComposerCloud and have it included in your monthly subscription for $24.99/month.

 Space 2 is about as traditional as you can get with plugin design.
 The slick new interface is an improvement visually over the original Spaces 1, but it comes at the expense of more buttons and menu diving.
 There are no size scaling options, so on our widescreen video monitor Spaces 2 looks positively tiny, especially the buttons and fonts, which are difficult to read.
-The i/o meters have been turned vertical and the facia has a cool new dark grey paint job.
+The i/o meters have now been turned vertical and the facia has a cool new dark grey paint job.

 Comparing Spaces 2 with other similar products in some kind of shoot-out scenario is difficult as the impulse recordings are not only unique to the locations but also the equipment and recording process used on site.

-Focusing in on the impulse character and quality, it is my opinion the tail-end maketh the reverb, and to this end Spaces 2 consistently sounds better than everything I tested alongside it.
+Focusing on the impulse character and quality, it is my opinion the tail-end maketh the reverb, and to this end, Spaces 2 consistently sounds better than everything I tested alongside it.
 Initial room ambience often sounds good, but getting that smooth, glassy release tail is where the quality can be heard, and this is where Spaces 2 excels.

 Digging Deeper: Instrument-specific patches.

-Though it’s easy to slap a reverb effect on an instrument and call the job done, Spaces 2 requires more finesse to match the right combination of source-to-reverb effect to the instrument-specific patches.
+Though it’s easy to simply slap a reverb effect on an instrument and call the job done, Spaces 2 requires more finesse to match the right combination of source-to-reverb effect to the instrument-specific patches.

 EastWest provides a large number of these specialised convolutions, curated using impulse speaker positions set up to emulate the sound generated directly from the instrument at the correct position on stage.
 A novel idea which can be used as a quick starting point when working with solo instruments

 This process is clearly better suited to large ensembles and orchestral groups, towards which most of the presets are targeted.
 Although it is a lengthy process matching the reverb to the source, the results are quite impressive.
 There are distinctive clarity and spatial differences in splitting the orchestra out like this rather than simply throwing a global effect on a BUS channel.

 Typically, one would apply an EQ or use the built-in filter to remove much of the low-end mush present when BUS reverb processing.
 Though you still need to be conscious of send levels, this low-end issue is dramatically reduced using this split process, resulting in a much clearer and broader ambience.
-Also, to a lesser degree, sustained notes are more defined and when held, showing less tendency to ring when overlapping.
+Also, to a lesser degree, sustained notes are more defined and when held, show less tendency to ring when overlapping.

 Spaces 2 also responds remarkably well to dual-reverb processing.
 Applying a tight, small room adds body before a second, larger, long-tailed effect.
 Some fun can be had using an auto-panner into two unique reverb effects as well, though more applicable to synths and SFX than vocals.